Catastrophic Water Loss

 Conditions

 Drought conditions: July 2025 was second-driest since 1871.
 EA confirmed both Torr and Whatley were compliant with licence conditions during incident.
-However Water level was lowest since records began,
+However Water level was lowest since records began.

 Political & Community Concerns